unahouExosite/docs/murano/get-started/solutions/exampleapp/debugging.md

 ---
-title: Murano Solution Example App
+title: Debugging with wscat
 template: default
 ---

-# Use wscat to Debug the Example App API Endpoint Debugging
+# Debugging with wscat

 The example app defines a websocket API, `/debug/`, that may be used to experiment with service calls.
 Here's how to use it.